-- Persuasive strategies will not work in situations of low trust - Persuasion works when: - The other is unclear about what he/she wants - The other trusts your motives - You have prestige and competence in the other's eyes - The other perceives your goals and his/hers to be compatible - The other perceives herself/himself to be appreciated or respected by you - The other does not have strong opinions on the subject
+- ◆ Persuasive strategies will not work in situations - ◆ Persuasion works when: - The other is unclear about what he/she wants - The other trusts your motives - You have prestige and competence in the other's eye - The other perceives your goals and his/hers to be compatible - The other perceives herself/himself to be appreciated or respected by you - The other does not have strong opinions on the subject Adapted from presentation by Pamela C. Phelps, Ph.D.
+The Creative Center for Childhood Research & Training Inc. (cccrt.org)

-Conflict Resolution Strategies: Compelling or Forcing
+Compelling or Forcing

-- Compelling is the use of physical or emotional force, authority, or pressure to oblige or constrain another to do something that another person or group wants done (or not done) - People can not be compelled to think a certain way, but they can be compelled to ACT a certain way - Most of the compelling that we experience in our day-to-day lives is not compelling through the use of physical force but that which comes through the use of authority - Authority is the right that we give to a person or group to make certain decisions for us-because we can't all agree - In short term emergencies compelling may be called for, but in the long term compelling is caustic and rots out relationships and organizations
+- Compelling is the use of physical or emotional force, authority, or pressure to oblige or constrain another to do something that another person or group wants done (or not do - People can not be compelled to think a certain way, but they co compelled to ACT a certain way - Most of the compelling that we experience in our day-to-day lives is not compelling through the use of physical force but that which comes through the use of authority - Authority is the right that we give to a person or group-to make certain decisions for us-because we can't all agree In short term emergencies compelling may be called for, but in the long term compelling is caustic and rots out relationships and organizations